Protecting and Improving Global Health Security by Engaging Local Partners: Strengthening and Sustaining Public Health Systems in Ghana

-This grant provides funding to a variety of organizations, including nonprofits and educational institutions, to strengthen public health systems in Ghana by improving disease prevention, surveillance, and laboratory capabilities.
+This funding opportunity provides financial support to a wide range of organizations, including governments and nonprofits, to strengthen public health systems in Ghana, focusing on disease detection, prevention, and response capabilities.

 Award Range